helidon-io/helidon/quic/quic/README.md

 QuicSession serverSession = acceptedSession.get();
 ```

+QUIC uses the session settings from `Tls`: `session-cache-size` limits the number of cached tickets and
+`session-timeout` limits their lifetime.
+As with JSSE, a cache size of `0` means no size limit; it does not disable
+resumption.
+The default cache size remains 20,480.
+A zero timeout removes the configured timeout limit, but tickets
+still expire at their TLS ticket lifetime.
+Prefer a positive cache size to bound retained session state.

 The ordered ALPN lists must be non-empty and contain no duplicates.
 Each Java character from U+0000 through U+00FF maps
 one-to-one to an opaque ALPN byte using ISO-8859-1; characters outside that byte range are rejected.
 Check
 `session.applicationProtocol()` before dispatching to application-protocol code.